cdcattaneo/cdcattaneo.github.io/index.md

 I speak French fluently, Italian (if we're stretching it), and a pitiful, incomprehensible excuse for Mandarin Chinese.
 But it comes back when I'm immersed, trust me!

-I grew up in Boston's Little Italy or ["North End"](https://en.wikipedia.org/wiki/North_End,_Boston) and attended [Boston College High School](https://en.wikipedia.org/wiki/Boston_College_High_School) in Dorchester, Mass.
+I grew up in Boston's Little Italy or ["North End"](https://en.wikipedia.org/wiki/North_End,_Boston) and attended [Boston College High School](https://en.wikipedia.org/wiki/Boston_College_High_School) in Dorchester, Mass, where I not only survived but also thrived!

 My main interests are fintech, social media, and design.
 As a result I’ve begun building [hype](https://gethype.webflow.io/), a social media investing app.
 This is to serve my selfish desire to profit off of rising artists, athletes, and influencers using micro-investments instead of likes.